auth0/docs/articles/cms/wordpress/troubleshoot.md

 You can use the widget `Extra configuration` setting (or the `extra_conf` attribute in the shortcode) and add this json `{"mode":"signup" }` that will force the plugin to be shown in this mode.

-### When using a plugin to force the login, the user is not logged in.
+### When using a plugin to force the login, the user is not logged in

 This is typically caused by a cached page after login.
 Check with your host for strategies to mitigate this or try adding a cache-busting parameter to the URL ([see this Gist for instructions](https://gist.github.com/joshcanhelp/e3eb693749f0fe66aad097c3bbb3b415)).

-#### The user is not logged in when using the "Force Login" plugin.
+#### The user is not logged in when using the "Force Login" plugin

 This is because the callback URL has not been whitelisted.
 Try adding this code to the `my_forcelogin_whitelist` filter: